35eternal/phasegrid/QUICKSTART.md

 - ✅ Check for typos in the cron schedule
 - ✅ Make sure GitHub Actions is enabled for your repository

+#### Problem: "numpy installation failed"
+**Solutions:**
+- ✅ Use Python 3.11 instead of 3.13 (numpy may have issues with 3.13)
+- ✅ Install Microsoft C++ Build Tools if on Windows
+- ✅ Try installing numpy separately: `pip install numpy==1.24.3`
+- ✅ Use pre-built wheel: `pip install numpy --only-binary :all:`

 ### 📝 Example Log Output

 When the grader runs, you'll see logs like this: